 Pick a Tool that Monitors As-is and What Was

+While knowing what’s happening as it happens is critical, it’s also helpful when a monitoring tool can analyze past events.
 Consider this scenario: There’s a ticket complaining that the database was slow at noon.
 If you don’t know what happened at 12 o’clock, you could try to recreate it, but it’s unlikely.
 Instead, ensure your database activity monitoring tool includes historical resource usage and the SQL statements performed in that period.

 5 Track Your Database Resources

 Data needs to be viewed efficiently.
 By looking at the resources an instance consumes, you can see if enough resources are available for the instance based on the hardware components.
 When we see the big picture of how an instance uses time, memory, and resources, we can quickly know if the instance is working efficiently.
 You can also use that information to match the database with the applications.

 To give an analogy: if databases were cars, applications would be drivers.
 Consider the Mini Cooper.
-It’s a smart little car, but it won’t win a race even with the best racing car driver.
-Conversely, a Ferrari driven by this blog writer would not win any races either.
+It’s a smart little car, but it won’t win a race, even with the best racing car driver.
+Conversely, a race car is wasted on a short trip to the corner store.
+The car type and driver’s skills match to have a system running optimally.

-We must ensure the car and driver match to have a system running optimally.
-Monitoring information will help define what is needed and ensure you get a Formula 1 Mercedes driven by Max Verstappen when you need to race.
-However, if you need milk at the store around the block, a Mini Cooper, driven by a careful driver, would be more logical.
+Monitoring information will help define what is needed and ensure you get a Formula 1 Mercedes driven by Max Verstappen when you need to race, and a simpler setup when you only need a Mini Cooper for a ‘milk run.’

 Keep Track of the User Pattern